matcluck/rekordbox-plugin/README.md

 # Rekordbox plugin

-`rekordbox-skill` safely inspects and updates Rekordbox collections, playlists, cue points, analysis state, and Pioneer-compatible exports.
-It is a standalone destination plugin for Claude Code and Codex: Music Organiser can publish directly to Rekordbox without passing through djay.
+The Rekordbox plugin safely inspects and updates Rekordbox collections, playlists, cue points, analysis state, and Pioneer-compatible exports.
+It is a standalone destination for Claude Code and Codex: Music Organiser can publish directly to Rekordbox without passing through djay.

 ## Install from the DJ Tools marketplace